tracespace/tracespace/PRIVACY.md

     - This helps decide default values for any settings that cannot be inferred
 - Any render/storage errors that occur

-For more information, see the [@tracespace/view analytics module][view-analytics].
+For more information, see the [analytics module][view-analytics] in the @tracespace/view source code.

 [mixpanel-js]: https://help.mixpanel.com/hc/en-us/articles/115004613766-Default-Properties-Collected-by-Mixpanel
 [view-analytics]: ./apps/view/src/analytics

 ## requesting your data

-If you would like to receive the usage data we've collected from you, please email <privacy@tracespace.io> with your request.
+If you would like a copy of the usage data we've collected from you, please email <privacy@tracespace.io> with your request.
 You will need to include your analytics user ID, which you can find by following the instructions below.

 ### tracespace view